udacity/frontend-nanodegree-mobile-portfolio/README.md

 #### 1.2 How to reach your goal speed (>90 for mobile and desktop) in index.html

-To optimize the website to reached desired goal, I have to follow three manily strategies
+To optimize the website and reach desired goal, I have to follow three mainly three strategies:

 1. Minimize bytes.
 2. Reduce critical Resources